 A short 50km from Cape Town, Stellenbosch is the second-oldest town in South Africa, founded in 1679 by Simon van der Stel who was the late governor and father of wine agriculture in the Cape Colony.
 Peaceful oak tree-lined avenues are filled with Dutch, Georgian and Victorian architecture (including South Africa’s oldest hotel, Oude Werf), boutique stores, bistros and bars, and interlaced with public artworks.

 New enterprise gives the town an edgy vibe to its old roots.
-Blue Crane Coffee is more than a coffee shop, but a coffee ‘lab’ and roaster combined.
+Blue Crane Coffee is more than a coffee shop – it is a coffee ‘lab’ and roaster combined.
 Love Wine Studio brings a variety of leading wineries together in a chic space.
 De Warenmarkt is an 18th-century historical building in the cultural district awash with all manner of feasts and fares, including meats, a juice corner, and an Oyster Bar.

 In Stellenbosch town you will also find boutique clothing stores, art galleries and outdoor art sculptures, intertwining old architecture with public spaces and the historic pavements.
 One of my favourites was the ‘Can we Talk for a Minute’ letter and found objects boxes.